elucian/bee/syntax/overview.md

 **share vs copy**

 * A reference is shared using operator ":=".
-* An object is cloned using operator   ":+".
+* An object is copied using operator   ":+".

 ```# create a reference
 make  a := 1 ∈ Z;